Flutter Linting and Linter Comparison

-Dart and Flutter linting is important, if you have not used it before it is a good idea to start now.
-At the end of this article I also present a comparison of different popular lint packages and the Dart and Flutter lint rules they use.
+At the end of this article, I present a comparison of Flutter default linting and popular packages, comparing the Dart and Flutter lint rules they use.

 What Is the Dart Linter?

 The Dart linter is a static analyzer for identifying possible problems in your Dart source code.
-There are close to two hundred linter rules are available, checking anything from potential typing issues, coding style and formatting.
+There are over two hundred code linting rules available, checking anything from potential type issues, coding style, proper Flutter widget usage and formatting.

 You can set up the Dart analyzer and linter to do your bidding the way you like it.
 Some rules are more important than others, and some are just style and personal preference related, the kind that developers like to debate forever.
 When it comes to them, there is no real right or wrong, do what you prefer if a certain style is not mandated in your project.

-Enabling very strict linting rules on a code base that previously did not use it, can also be very time-consuming.
+Enabling very strict linting rules on a code base that previously did not use it can be time-consuming.
 For such cases, gradually introducing more stringent lint rules is a good idea.
 To do that, you may want to get to know the lint rules better and how to set them up yourself, without using a package.

 To study and read more about each lint rule, you can head over to the Linter for Dart GitHub page.
 A reasonably recent addition to the official Dart documentation now also includes the same information in a nicer format.

 How Do I Use the Dart Linter?